michellemcone/acs-engine/docs/developers.md

 We accept changes to the code via GitHub Pull Requests (PRs).
 One workflow for doing this is as follows:

-1. Use `go get` to clone the acs-engine repository: `go get github.com/Azure/aks-engine`
+1. Use `go get` to clone the aks-engine repository: `go get github.com/Azure/aks-engine`
 2. Fork that repository into your GitHub account
 3. Add your repository as a remote for `$GOPATH/github.com/Azure/aks-engine`
 4. Create a new working branch (`git checkout -b feat/my-feature`) and